Beat the heat with the summer edition of the CCA provider newsletter

 It’s quick and easy for providers and patients to request an instED visit.

-instED visits are free of charge for CCA health plan members.
+instED visits are free of charge for CCA plan members.

 For more information, please contact [email protected].